 Session Two- Writing The Report January 18 11 am-12:30pm

-Attendees are provided a sample template of an evaluation and a set of sample notes from a set of interviews.
+Attendees are provided a sample template of an evaluation and a set of sample typed notes from a set of interviews.
 As homework, the participants will move the data from the notes to the evaluation template and write in the discussion section on malingering.
 This should take approximately two and a half hours.
-Mr. Sadoff will check to see that the work was done.
+I will check to see that the work was done.
 There won’t be any grading or comments as a part of the course.
 However, I will host an online GoToMeeting style ongoing consultation and support group, at no cost, for attendees moving on to do some of these cases.